Asking useful questions that generate valuable answers is a skill that takes time, practice and experience.

 It can also mean the difference between a valid test and a complete waste of time and money.
 If you’re a UX research newbie though, there are helpful rules to get started in writing useful questions that deliver genuine, valuable insight.

 At a basic level, asking ‘the right’ questions means encouraging users to share their point of view, without your influence or bias.

 Your job as a UX researcher is to uncover truth and honesty.
 Your job is to gather user feedback that isn’t colored by your own hopes or expectations.
 Your job is to listen, and to be deliberate with your words and actions.

-To ask good questions – the ones that get to the heart of the user experience – you should consider the aim and scope of your UX research.
+To ask good questions in an in-depth interview – the ones that get to the heart of the user experience – you should consider the aim and scope of your UX research.

 With these in mind, you can plan questions that will help you discover what your user’s goal is when using a product and how they go about achieving it.

 With this information in place, you can begin to explore what works well, what works not so well and what doesn’t work at all for users.

 Remember to explore all three of these areas as fully as possible.
 The point is to discover problems that currently exist, but it’s also good to highlight what is working well.
 Don’t dwell on them too long, but it’s good to report positives back to stakeholders, as these can help ‘cushion the blow’.

 Your time with the user will be limited, so you’ll want to stick to the task at hand, but always keep an ear out for behavior or comments you weren’t expecting – as ultimately these can all help improve the overall experience of your product.

 At any point while using a product, there is a natural next step that your users will want to take (i.e. when you add a product to a basket, you might expect to be offered the choice to view the basket or continue shopping).
 A key part of your questioning will be to ask users what they expect those next steps to be.